deadwronggames/ZModularUI/README.md

 ## Notes
 - Developed for use with Odin Inspector
-- Designed to integrate with other ZPackages (ZCommon, ZServices, etc.)
+- Designed to integrate with other ZPackages (ZCommon, ZUtils, etc.)
 - **Work in progress**